12 Things You Should Know About RNY Gastric BypassJune 3, 2016

-With the RNY Gastric Bypass, the most common gastric bypass surgery, a small part of the existing stomach is used to create a new stomach pouch, which becomes about the size of a golf ball, which is nearly 90 percent smaller than the original stomach.
+With the RNY Gastric Bypass, a small part of the existing stomach is used to create a new stomach pouch, which becomes about the size of a golf ball, which is nearly 90 percent smaller than the original stomach.
 This new, smaller stomach is connected directly to the middle portion of the small intestine (jejunum), bypassing the rest of the stomach and the upper portion of the small intestine (duodenum).

 Rerouting the food stream in this manner produces changes in gut hormones that promote satiety (feeling full), suppresses hunger, and reverses one of the primary mechanisms which promotes the onset of type 2 diabetes.

 12 Things To Know About the RNY (Roux-en-Y) Gastric Bypass

 I’ve performed hundreds of Roux-en-Y gastric bypass operations and would like to share 12 key facts about this surgical bariatric weight loss option: